LeightonWang/Qwen3-Coder-SGLang/README.md

 | `--container-name`  | Docker container name                                                | qwen-test                                   |
 | `--image`           | Docker image name                                                    | sglang/sglang:latest                        |

+All the default values are set for my own environment for convenience.
+You may need to change them according to your own environment.

 ### Simply Chat with the deployed model